tikyau/Caterpillar-Sprint-1/README.md

 - I have created Azure tables, Data factory, Batch account, storage account.
 Created pool with start task steps.

-  I have copied modified excel files and converted file on my storage account.
+  The source excel files are stored in blob.
+I have copied the modified and converted files in Azure Table.

   PFA data factory template code.